Half Hung MacNaghten: Life

 In November 1761, an attempt by MacNaghten and his followers to abduct Mary Ann from a carriage on a family journey to Dublin Parliament and elope with her failed, when he shot and mortally wounded her by mistake.
 He was taken to Lifford Courthouse in Donegal, where a court found MacNaghten guilty of murder and he was sentenced to execution by hanging.
 MacNaghten hurled himself from the gallows with such force that the rope broke.
 He had the sympathy of the crowd who believed this was divine intervention for a man distraught with grief over the death of his love.
 Despite the belief that MacNaghten could not be hanged a second time, he failed to use the cover of a sympathetic crowd to make good his escape and was hanged successfully at the second attempt, on Tuesday 15 December 1761.

 The tale is one which is encased within the Ascendancy of 18th century Ireland.
 Tradition portrays John MacNaghten as the heroic rogue of Irish folklore who rebelled against the authority of the landowning class and, in challenging them, was seen to have fought against them.
 His immense loyalty to his servants and followers, especially his manservant Thomas Dunlap who was hanged immediately after MacNaghten, has presented him in the myth as a champion of the under-class.

 As for the attempted kidnap of Mary Ann, the practice of abduction and marriage was prevalent in 18th century Ireland among young men of social standing but with little property.
 And, within their society, it was tolerated.
 The practice was the subject of the 2002 romantic comedy The Abduction Club, starring Daniel Lapaine and Sophia Myles.

-MacNaghton and Dunlop where buried together at Patrick Street graveyard, Strabane, County Tyrone.
+MacNaghton and Dunlap where buried together at Patrick Street graveyard, Strabane, County Tyrone.